Muscle-Up

 Three steps.
 No spreadsheets, no guessing what to do next.

+Skill day, balance day, mobility, legs, skill rehearsal.
 The app tells you exactly which exercises, how many sets, and how many reps.
-Hit the targets, and the next level unlocks.
+Targets bump automatically when you clear them.

 Log reps, sets, and hold times as you train.
-ZenMotion surfaces your streaks, personal bests, and rep trends — so you can see real progress, not just feel it.
+ZenMotion surfaces your streaks, personal bests, rep trends — and 56 achievements to chase, from first pull-up to first full planche.

 Each exercise comes with clear written cues, plus one-tap YouTube and Google links if you want to see a tutorial.
 No guessing how the move should feel.